npm/policies/open-source-terms.md

    directly to the registry.
 Using the Public Registry as a general purpose database is not allowed.

-5. Content that exists only to "reserve" a name, whether a package name, user name, or organization name, i.e. "squatting".
+5. Content that exists only to "reserve" a name, whether a package name, user name, or organization name, or "squatting".
 The [Dispute Policy](https://www.npmjs.com/policies/disputes) governs how npm handles cases of squatting.